 However, there are some options that are a little more affordable.
 Husky tours are an unforgettable way to see beautiful frozen landscapes while bonding with the dogs.
 The tours normally include warm outerwear and a fireside lunch (which saves you a meal as well!).
 This excellent three-hour tour near Kiruna lets you combine a dog-sled tour with seeing the northern lights.

-Alternatively, you could try this three-hour photography tour, which takes you into the wilderness to give you the best-possible chance of seeing the aurora.
+Alternatively, you could try this northern lights dinner tour, which takes you into the wilderness to give you the best-possible chance of seeing the aurora.

 A quick note on tours: It’s almost always cheaper to book online, rather than arranging a tour at your hotel.